 A lot has been said and written about the security talent shortage.
-A report by Cisco pegged the amount of unfilled cybersecurity jobs in 2019 at 1.5 million.
-A more recent report by Cybersecurity Ventures estimates 3.5 unfilled positions by 2021.
+A report by Cisco pegged the number of unfilled cybersecurity jobs in 2019 at 1.5 million.
+A more recent report by Cybersecurity Ventures estimates 3.5 vacant positions by 2021.
 Wherever the truth may lie, one thing is clear – the industry is not manufacturing cybersecurity professionals at a fast enough rate to meet current and future demand, so no one is expecting the security talent landscape to get better anytime soon.

 Here are some trivial and less trivial ways that SOAR tools help security teams deal with the talent shortage: